-The BHA’s new briefing ‘Religious Representatives in the House of Lords’ provides a background to the issue, and sets out the arguments made for and against retaining the Bishops and those for increasing and diversifying religious representation.
+The BHA’s detailed 2011 briefing Religious Representatives in the House of Lords provides a background to the issue, and sets out the arguments made for and against retaining the Bishops and those for increasing and diversifying religious representation.
 The briefing also provides information on the wider context of secularism and disestablishment, and sets out what can be done about the present situation.

-We have long campaigned for the removal of the right of Bishops to sit in the House of Lords, especially since the prospects for reform became (slightly) greater in 2002, and the public are strongly on our side in wanting to remove this religious privilege.
+We have long argued for the removal of the right of Bishops to sit in the House of Lords, especially since the prospects for reform became (slightly) greater in 2002, and the public are strongly on our side in wanting to remove this religious privilege.
 An ICM survey conducted on behalf of the Joseph Rowntree Reform Trust in March 2010 found that 74% of the British public – including 70% of Christians – believe it is wrong that Bishops have an automatic right to a seat in the House of Lords.
 The Lord Chancellor’s 2002 consultation showed a similar pattern of responses: 56% wanted no Bishops, and 15% wanted them only as individual appointments through the appointments procedure.

 You can also support the BHA’s campaigns by becoming a member.
 Campaigns cost money – quite a lot of money – and we need your financial support.
 Instead or in addition, you can make a donation to the BHA.